lijunle/Vsxmd/Vsxmd/Vsxmd.md

 ##### Summary

-Initializes a new instance of the [AssemblyUnit](#T-Vsxmd-Units-AssemblyUnit 'Vsxmd.Units.AssemblyUnit')class.
+Initializes a new instance of the [AssemblyUnit](#T-Vsxmd-Units-AssemblyUnit 'Vsxmd.Units.AssemblyUnit') class.

 ##### Parameters